These wedding photo tips are the culmination of my experience as a wedding photographer, shooting weddings all over the world.

 Experiment with some off-camera flashes, some obscure camera angles, some double exposures — anything you might not have time to use later in the day.

 Obviously, you were supposed to practice these techniques before the wedding, but it's fun to play around with something new in a 'real situation,' in the knowledge that it's a safe part of the day to do so.
+There are parts of the wedding day that I believe we as photographers should take control of, and this is one of them.

 I always ask the brides if their parents have seen them in the dress before — usually the answer is no, so I'm going to tell moms and dads to wait with me outside the room while the bride slips on the dress.